 Status: 3 volumes of 35 (complete) read; 28 owned, though not in order (missing volumes 6-12).
 5 dispatched from Amazon earlier last week.

 Why I picked it up: It’s long, it’s shounen; Rave Master is everything I don’t normally collect.
-Especially out of order, given my OCD.
+Especially out of order.
 Some of those middle volumes are pretty expensive, having been out of print for nearly a decade.
 So why HAVE I picked it up?
 Well, I was given volumes 13+, well over half the series, for free.
 With that in mind, paying a little extra for some volumes doesn’t seem a bad deal at all.